 It certainly can do!
 Once they have been installed at your business, the next step now the bandwidth is sorted is to save money on old style ISDN2’s and ISDN30’s to name just a couple of the technologies out there.

 Newer technologies such as VoIP, SIP trunks and hosted telephony can cut your phone calls by more than half!
-That saving can then go towards the leased line making it even cheaper!
+That saving can then go towards your new circuit making it even cheaper!
 Please ask for more details on our telephony offerings.